chaosphere2112/chaosphere2112.github.io/_posts/2022-02-17-you-are-what-you-measure.md

 Power (Watts, in the above images) is a complicated metric.
 It's also, according to initial googling, the _best_ metric, which is annoyingly common in my experience.
 I don't rightly understand all of the implications yet, which is why I'm not going to start using it as my core metrics for success, but I'll probably start evaluating it this year and see if it's reasonable to set a goal using it next year.

 Complicated metrics should be held at arms length.
 Due to having many inputs, optimizing for them can have impacts you don't want.
 For example: a few years back in Search, there was a metric frequently used in KRs.
 This metric had a ton of different inputs, which made it fairly complicated to interpret (more on that another time).
 Over time, there was parallel evolution from more than a dozen different teams that led to many features accidentally pushing that metric slightly more positive than it otherwise should have been.
+The more complicated your metric, the more opportunity there is for subtle mistakes and days-to-weeks spent trying to figure out whether something was _actually_ bad or just _looked_ bad- and time lost actually building value.

 ## Conclusion